 In your first discussion with us we will make sure all your figures and paperwork are in order.

 You will be looking to refinance your existing home loan and take out a separate loan to provide the deposit for your next purchase.
 It’s very important not to mix up deductible and non deductible debt, hence the need for the separate loan.

 Once this is completed and you have the deposit funds sitting in your bank account plus the loan for the investment property is pre-approved, it’s time for you to search for your second investment property in earnest.

-Once you have found the property and negotiated a purchase price subject to finance, your broker will begin the loan process by sending the details to the lender that has given you pre-approval.
+Once you have found the property and negotiated a purchase price subject to finance, Online Home Loans can begin the loan process by sending the details to the lender that has given you pre-approval.
 All being well it should be smooth sailing from there.

 If you are keen to add more properties to your investment portfolio in the future, when you have more equity available to borrow against, the whole process can be readily applied again!

 Good luck setting your property portfolio in motion.